 Utilize Multiple Content Formats

-If you are only posting single images to your feed, then you aren’t utilizing the full capabilities of Instagram.
+If you are only posting single images to your Instagram feed, then you aren’t utilizing the full capabilities of Instagram.
 You are also missing out on the most engaging content on Instagram.
 Video and image carousels are the most engaged with content on the platform.
 Using both of these types of content has your target audience engaging with your content for longer.
-They spend time watching the entire video or scrolling through a carousel of several images and short videos.
+Followers spend time watching the entire video or scrolling through a carousel of several images and short videos.
 The longer someone interacts with your content, the more connected and interested they become in your business.

 Interior Design Content Ideas

 Perhaps you create a carousel post that shows the progression of one of your projects.
 For example, the first image could be the beautifully designed room in its final form.
 Then the following pictures could show the progression from the original room to the final product.
+This type of post is perfect for engaging with homeowners that like to do DIY projects.
+Your before and after project posts show followers that they can accomplish your decor ideas in their own home.
+Your account becomes a must-follow source of inspiration.

 You could host a live event where you answer common questions that your clients ask you.
 Encourage people to engage with you and ask questions during the live session.
 You could go live and show people a behind-the-scenes look at your day-to-day business.
+Perhaps you take them on a tour of your showroom that’s full of eye-candy.
+Maybe you show off the textiles that you have on hand to feel and get better design inspo for a room.
+Maybe you have a mood board that features textiles, colors, and design style.

 Strategically Time Your Posts